cwi-dis/cwipc_realsense2/readme.md

 - "h" to print the help;
 - "q" to quit;

+## Building

+### Windows

+- You need Windows 10 64bit.
+- You need Visual Studio 2017, community edition.
+- You need CMake.
+- You need Intel Realsense SDK.
+- You need PCL 1.8.1, get from <https://github.com/PointCloudLibrary/pcl/releases/tag/pcl-1.8.1>, AllInOne win64 installer.
+- Create `build` subdirectory, run *cmake*, point it to your source and build directory, *Configure*.
+	- A number of errors are expected and probably harmless:
+		- *DAVIDSDK* not found
+		- *DSSDK* not found
+		- *ENSENSO* not found
+		- *OPENNI* not found (but note that *OPENNI2* is needed)
+		- *RSSDK* not found
+- Build the resultant Visual Studio solution.
+- The outputs are going to end up in the `build` subdirectory.
+	- More exact locations to be provided...

 ## Installation

 The directory `VRTogether-capture` that is maintained by this repository can be put anywhere on your system.